ssokolow/quicktile/docs/config.rst

 each command hard-codes for a row or span of rows, and until QuickTile's internals are renovated further, it is not possible to define new commands without editing the code.

+(However, the code in question is designed to be reasonably simple to edit if you need to and can be found in :func:`quicktile.layout.make_winsplit_positions`.)

 .. todo:: Write a configuration file reference.